-Natalie Herr Coklow, Manager in Regulatory Accounting at AES U.S. Services, LLC, testified there was one purchased power financial hedge settled during the Historical Period.
-She said the realized gain of \$1,292,165 is reflected in her Schedule 5 of Attachment NHC-1 to Applicant's Exhibit 1, and that AES Indiana did not incur any transactional fees associated with the power hedge transaction.
-She noted that physical hedges do not receive mark-to-market accounting treatment and thus, there are no recognized gains or losses on physical hedges.
+Natalie Herr Coklow, Manager in Regulatory Accounting at AES U.S. Services, LLC, testified there were no purchased power financial hedges settled or transactional fees incurred during the Historical Period.
+She noted that physical hedges do not receive mark-to-market accounting treatment and thus there are no recognized gains or losses on physical hedges.

-Michael D. Eckert, Director of the OUCC's Electric Division, provided an update on the status of the Petersburg Units and when they were last called on by MISO to produce power.
+Michael D. Eckert, Director of the OUCC's Electric Division, provided an update on the status of the Petersburg units and when they were last called on by MISO to produce power.
 He testified Applicant's current coal inventory is above Applicant's target levels and indicated Applicant is actively looking at options to address its coal inventory.
-He recommended Applicant update the Commission on its coal inventory and its 2023 projected coal burn and coal purchases in future FAC proceedings.
+He recommended Applicant provide an update on its coal inventory and its 2023 projected coal burn and coal purchases in future FAC proceedings.

 Mr. Eckert noted that Mr. Jackson provided the results of Applicant's natural gas hedging program.
-He recommended Applicant continue to file the results of its natural gas hedging program in each subsequent FAC, provide analysis of the facts and circumstances existing when the transactions were entered, and provide any revisions to its hedging program in future FAC proceedings.
+He recommended Applicant continue to file the results of its natural gas hedging program in each subsequent FAC, provide analysis of the facts and circumstances existing when the transactions were entered, and provide any revisions to its hedging program in future FAC proceedings, if revised.